OSGeo/gdal/doc/source/development/rfc/rfc85_policy_code_additions.rst

   a complicated registration process, the GDAL team is unlikely to support driver inclusion.

-- If the binary SDK is no longer current, or modernized to work with latest compilers and GDAL, the driver can be dropped.
+- If the binary SDK is no longer supported, or modernized to work with current compilers and GDAL, the driver can be dropped.
 This rule also applies to open-source dependencies that are no longer maintained or are superseded by other alternatives.